Emel Mathlouthi: Kelmti Horra (My Word is Free) (2012–2016)

-Emel Mathlouthi released her debut, Kelmti Horra, in January 2012.
+Emel released her debut, Kelmti Horra, in January 2012.
 It received critical acclaim.
 In a four out of five star review, The Guardian praised the album for twisting together Arabic roots with western flavours – some rock but mostly cavernous trip-hop.
 "The mix works well on stand-outs "Dhalem" and "Ma Ikit", where Mathlouthi's striking vocals find most melody; elsewhere, the understandably serious mood of protest and sadness flatlines somewhat.
 A powerful new voice, none the less".
 The album was influenced by Joan Baez, Massive Attack, and Björk.
 As a politically aware musician, the songs in the album have made promising duty to speak out on any injustice that Emel has witnessed about her beloved Tunisia.
 While she sings about humanity and a better world, the success of this album has made her to reach many more people in different parts of the world.